vernon91/Logger/README.md

 # Logger
 KCV Logger Plug-In

+Credit:
-Logger Plug-in from @Yuubari
+Original logger source code from @Yuubari

-A plug-in used to log the following in .csv files:
+A plug-in used in KanColleViewer(KCV) to log the following in .csv files:
 - Developement
 - Construction
-- Ship Drop
+- Ship Drops
 - Battle
 - Material
 - Expedition

-The additional fucntion added:
+The additional fucntions added:
 - Expedtion Log
 - Combined Fleet Battle Log

-I'm just adding the addtional fucntion that I need which is missing from @Yuubari's
+Mini personal project just for learning purposes while adding the additional functions that I need which is missing from @Yuubari's